bparanj/coding-skill/_posts/2019-11-07-top-10-mistakes-that-candidates-make-in-a-coding-interview.md

 Now, often times when you're rushing, you're a bit stressed and when you're stressed, you fumble and you get into a vicious circle.
 So definitely, you don't need to rush.

 Yes, you only have 45 minutes, but you also have time to stop and think.
 Five minutes can give you a lot of time to think about the problem.
 It might seem long to you because you're interviewing and the long silence might be uncomfortable, but it’s okay to sometimes take two to three minutes to think.

+If you don't plan your approach, you will most likely get stuck at some point.
+Getting stuck is fine, but you don't want to realize later on that you wasted valuable time coding something that doesn't solve the problem.

+So make sure you plan your algorithm before you start coding.
+Discuss it with the interviewer.

 ### Mistake #7 : Sloppy Code